Luže (Chrudim District): Sights

-Nowadays the ruin of the Košumberk Castle is the property of the town of Luže.
-There is an exhibition on the history of the castle and town.
+Among the main tourist destinations is the ruin of the Košumberk Castle.
+Nowadays the ruin is a property of the town of Luže.
+In the castle is an exhibition on the history of the castle and the town.

-The Pilgrimage Church of the Virgin Mary on the hill Chlumek was founded by Countess Mary Maximiliana Eva of Žďár.
+The most valuable monument is the pilgrimage Church of Our Lady Help of Christians on the Chlumek hill, protected as a national cultural monument.
+It was founded by Countess Mary Maximiliana Eva of Žďár.
 She had built the church at her own expense.
 It was built in the Baroque style in 1690–1695.

 The Church of Saint Bartholomew was first mentioned in 1350.
 Despite an extensive reconstruction in the 19th century, some parts maintained the original Gothic style.
 Within the church, several tombstones are preserved, such as the tombstone of Diviš Slavata of Chlum and Košumberk.

 The synagogue building from the 18th century has been renewed.
 The building is now owned by the Jewish community of Prague and serves cultural purposes.
 A large Jewish cemetery about 1 km north of Luže has tombs dating back to the 17th century.